donaldboulton/publiuslogic/src/pages/privacy/index.md

 🔗 * [Disabling cookies in Apple Safari](https://docs.info.apple.com/article.html?artnum=324)

+### PubliusLogic UI cookies

+CookieHub is a complete cookie consent solution that you can easily integrated with this website.
+The cookie consent plugin can be customized to match your brand and is compliant with cookie laws, including GDPR.

+To adjust cookie settings in PubliusLogic look to the left bottom cornet and click the object and follow the instructions.

 ## Google Analytics

 📈 The cookies in use to deliver Google Analytics service are described below.